-It’s one of the most exciting times of the year for families.
-No frantic school run, rushed breakfast or constant pleading for them to just put their shoes on, or accept that their ponytail looks fine.
+It’s usually of the most exciting times of the year for families, and this year is no different!
+No frantic homeschooling, rushed breakfast or the constant struggle to keep up some form of routine.
 Instead, it’s eight weeks of quality family time, great memories and summer fun.

-But eight weeks is a long time to keep them entertained, and to do it successfully can come at a significant cost.
-Many venues hike up their prices during summer, meaning summer days out can become limited.
-And while you may enjoy a week or two away on the family holiday you’ve saved for, how will you make the most of the remaining break without breaking the bank?
+But eight weeks is a long time to keep them entertained particularly when we've already been tasked to keep little minds occupied.
+Doing it successfully can also tend to come at a significant cost.
+Many venues hike up their prices during summer, meaning summer days out can become limited, so how will you make the most of the break without breaking the bank?
 Have a stress-free, memorable time this year with our 3 top tips for things to do in the summer holidays - the cost is reduced, but the fun factor certainly isn’t!

 1. A picnic in the garden